MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/load-balancers.md

 You can create three types of SLBs:

-- **Internal SLB** – This is an internal load balancer used by internal cluster resources to reach internal load-balanced endpoints in an Azure Local instance.
-The backend servers for this type of load balancer can belong to an SDN virtual network.
+- **Internal SLB** – This is an internal load balancer used by internal system resources to reach internal load-balanced endpoints in an Azure Local instance.
+The backend machines for this type of load balancer can belong to an SDN virtual network.

 - **Public IP SLB** – This is an external load balancer that is used to reach public load-balanced endpoints hosted in a Azure Local instance.
 Before you create a public IP load balancer, you need to create a public IP address.
-The backend servers for this type of load balancer can belong to an SDN logical network (traditional VLAN network) or an SDN virtual network.
+The backend machines for this type of load balancer can belong to an SDN logical network (traditional VLAN network) or an SDN virtual network.

 - **IP Address SLB** – This is similar to the Public IP SLB.
 The difference between Public IP SLB and IP Address SLB is that the Public IP SLB creates a public IP resource that is then added to the load balancer.
 This is useful if you want to reserve that IP address for future use without it going back into the pool.
 The IP Address SLB assigns the IP address directly to the load balancer without creating a public IP resource.
 If you delete the load balancer, the IP address is returned to the pool.